meganz/sdk/examples/python/README.md

 object.
 However, these bindings are still a work in progress and have some inconveniences:

-- You can't use callback parameters out of the callbacks You can use the `copy()` method of `MegaRequest`, `MegaTransfer` and `MegaError` to preserve them and to use them later.
+- You can't use callback parameters out of the callbacks.
+Instead, you can use the `copy()` method of `MegaRequest`, `MegaTransfer` and `MegaError` to preserve them and to use them later.
 - You can't use objects returned by `MegaNodeList`,